Pylons/miniconference/README.rst

 [*exact times and locations subject to change*]

 - **April 28th**   AltoPy Drinkup w/ featured speaker Chris McDonough, Pyramid Architect @ *Old Pro, Palo Alto* **5pm**

+FAQ
+---

+**How do I get involved?**

+  Join our planning `google group <http://groups.google.com/group/pylons-project-mini-conference>`_ or the `convore thread  <https://convore.com/pylons/pylons-project-mini-conference/`_

+**My company loves Pylons, how can we help?!**

+  Join the list and give us a hollar.
+We would love sponsorship for food and beverage.
+Also our web prescence currently sucks, so we would love any help anyone would be willing to offer!